-Now that know how filters, smart-lists, and table views etc. work, it’s time to put all of that knowledge in to practice, and time to start distributing your products to difference channels.
+Now that you know how filters, smart-lists, and table views, etc. work, it’s time to put all of that knowledge into practice, and to start distributing your products to different channels.

-Now your product are fulling organized and enriched, your products are ready to distribute across channels! ;)
+Now that your products are fully organized and enriched, they are ready to distribute across channels! ;)

 Let’s take Google Shopping as an example.

 How can you create a perfect listing for Google Shopping.
 Follow these 3 steps:

 - Create a completeness attribute (see in lesson #9) that includes all necessary attributes for the channel where you will be distributing your products.
 In this scenario, to make sure you are Google Shopping ready.

 - Create a corresponding Google Shopping ready = 100% smart list with all of products that are 100% ready for Google Shopping.
 This way you will make sure to send only the right products (and content) to the right channels.